bbepis/XUnity.AutoTranslator/README.md

-ForceSplitTextAfterCharacters=0  ;Split text into multiple lines once the translated text exceeds this number of characters CopyToClipboard=False            ;Whether or not to copy hooked texts to clipboard MaxClipboardCopyCharacters=450   ;Max number of characters to hook to clipboard at a time
+ForceSplitTextAfterCharacters=0  ;Split text into multiple lines once the translated text exceeds this number of characters CopyToClipboard=False            ;Whether or not to copy hooked texts to clipboard MaxClipboardCopyCharacters=450   ;Max number of characters to hook to clipboard at a time EnableUIResizing=True            ;Whether or not the plugin should provide a "best attempt" at resizing UI components upon translation.
+Only work for NGUI
+EnableBatching=True              ;Indicates whether batching of translations should be enabled for supported endpoints TrimAllText=True                 ;Indicates whether spaces in front and behind translation candidates should be removed before translation

 [Baidu]
 BaiduAppId=                      ;OPTIONAL, needed if BaiduTranslate is configured